vrtulka23/scinumtools/paper/paper.md

 # Summary

 Scientific and engineering computations frequently combine numerical operations, physical units, parameter definitions, and derived expressions.
 While libraries such as `NumPy` and `SciPy` provide efficient numerical primitives, they do not address how inputs are structured, validated, and evaluated in a unit-consistent workflow.
-To our knowledge, no existing Python framework provides declarative, unit-aware parameter graphs with integrated expression evaluation in a single execution model.
+To our knowledge, there is no widely used Python framework that provides declarative, unit-aware parameter graphs with integrated expression evaluation in a single execution model.

 `SciNumTools2` is a Python framework that integrates unit-aware computation, expression evaluation, and declarative parameter definition into a single system.
 Its primary contribution is a unified abstraction that allows users to define scientific computations as structured, unit-aware parameter sets with automatically evaluated dependencies.